landuska/landuska/README.md

 ---

 ## 📈 Goals for 2026
-- Land a role in Test Automation or AI-assisted QA Engineering
+- Land a role as an AI Engineer or LLM Application Developer
-- Build and deploy an AI-powered application
+- Build and deploy a production-ready AI-powered application
-- Deepen expertise in LLM integration and backend development
+- Deepen expertise in GenAI workflows, RAG systems, and LLM integration

 ---